Working

 2. One window named Object Spy will open

-3. Then open the application whose object properties or methods you
+3. Then open the application whose object properties or methods you want to see.

 4. Then just click on “Pointer image” of object spy window.